-All projects seek to provide solutions to information credibility, fact checking, and reader experience in the interest of addressing digital misinformation.
+All projects seek to provide solutions to information credibility, fact checking, and reader experience in the interest of addressing digital disinformation.

 Traditional Chinese Medicine (TCM) Project

 This project seeks to examine how news audiences in Hong Kong process and evaluate Chinese medicine-related advertisement.
 In particular, we will explore factors which influence perceptions of news credibility on social media platforms such as Facebook.
 The ultimate goal is to shed light on whether and how various web and message elements interact to impact credibility ratings among news readers.